denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

-(and cannot) "want" to be free,[^doctorow] but it definitely has lost some of its purchase on the medium when words moved from vellum to magnetic charge and subsequently to solid storage medium that---I kid you not---works through things like quantum tunneling and electron avalanche injection.
+(and cannot) "want" to be free,[^doctorow] but it definitely has lost some of its purchase on the medium when words moved from vellum to magnetic charge and subsequently to solid storage medium that---I kid you not---works through mechanisms like quantum tunneling and electron avalanche injection.

 2. Any proposed action will require the close **alignment of interests** between authors, publishers, readers, and librarians.